hnatowbk/hnatowbk/README.md

 ### Hi there 👋, My Name is Bradley
 #### I am Currently a Junior at the University of Scranton in Pennsylvania
-I am an Applied Computing (CIS) Student with a background in Business Applications.
+I am an Applied Computing (CIS) Student with a concentration in Business Applications.

 Technology I Know: